ryokat3/qiita-sync/README.md

 ## Links to Qiita article

-You can write a link to another your Qiita article as a relative file path like below.
+You can use a relative file path as a link to another your article file.

 ```markdown
 <!-- An example of link to another Qiita article when writing -->